lfbeesley/satlight/docs/source/geometryBuilder.md

 z_rotation = 0                          # global rotations x, y, z in degrees about the origin )
 ```
+## materialLibrary

+materialLibrary.txt contains information about the materials to be rendered.
+It is useful for distinguishing parts when creating the model, but materials set here are not used by satlight to calculate brightness.
+Materials can be left blank if desired.
+New materials can be added by saving them to materialLibrary.txt as formatted in an mtl file.
+Available materials:
+- Aluminium
+- Antenna
+- omniAntenna
+- MLI
+- Solar_Panel
+- Copper
+- Steel
 ## Creating geometry

 ### Pre-existing models